yWorks/yfiles-for-html-demos/demos/showcase/bpmn/README.md

 - Auto-arrange the changed diagram with the BPMN layout algorithm.
 - Open a popup menu that allows you to customize the item by double-click a node, edge or boundary event.
 Double-clicking on an empty space closes any open popup.
 - Open a context menu by right-clicking a node or edge.
 The menu provides different actions depending on the clicked item.
 - Edit the label of a selected node or edge by pressing F2.
-Note that you can also select the label directly using the detail selection (Shift + Click).
+Note that you can also select the label directly using the detail selection (Shift + click).
 - Add an additional label to a selected node or edge by pressing Shift + F2.